matthewstory/mattrideshis.bike/_posts/2017-08-23-silca-roll-premio.markdown

 ### Durability (5/5)

-I've ridden for more than 8,000 miles with this bag both on and off road, in good and bad weather through all seasons, and while the cover gets muddy and wet, once you open the roll it still looks as good as new.
+I've ridden for more than 8,000 miles with this bag both on and off road, in good and bad weather through all seasons.
+While the cover gets muddy and wet, once you open the roll it still looks as good as new.

 ![Inside the fold is brand-new]({{ "/assets/posts/gear/reviews/silca/closed.jpg" | relative_url }})